Pediatric Simulation Lab

 To read more about the Pediatric Human Patient Simulation Program, click here.

-Miami Children’s Hospital provides LifeFlight® transport services to bring critically ill patients to MCH for tertiary care.LifeFlight® provides expert care for the sick, injured and disabled neonate, and child, throughout South Florida and the Caribbean, quickly and efficiently, with a highly skilled staff and advanced equipment in a medically configured helicopter, ambulance or plane.Throughout the second and third years of residency, residents have the opportunity to attend and participate in the transport by providing supportive, stabilizing measures to these high acuity patients while en route to the hospital.
+Nicklaus Children's Hospital, formerly Miami Children's Hospital, provides LifeFlight® transport services to bring critically ill patients to NCH for tertiary care.LifeFlight® provides expert care for the sick, injured and disabled neonate, and child, throughout South Florida and the Caribbean, quickly and efficiently, with a highly skilled staff and advanced equipment in a medically configured helicopter, ambulance or plane.Throughout the second and third years of residency, residents have the opportunity to attend and participate in the transport by providing supportive, stabilizing measures to these high acuity patients while en route to the hospital.

-Miami Children's Hospital offers weekly Grand Rounds presentations, multidisciplinary radiology conference, professorial rounds and daily noon conferences.
+Nicklaus Children's Hospital, formerly Miami Children's Hospital, offers weekly Grand Rounds presentations, multidisciplinary radiology conference, professorial rounds and daily noon conferences.
 Osteopathic residents also have exposure to principles and practice of osteopathic medicine as it applies to pediatrics through on-line self-guided courses and through lectures and practice sessions provided by NSU’s College of Osteopathic Medicine.
-In addition, MCH sponsors numerous Continuing Medical Education (CME) programs throughout the year, including the Annual Pediatric Postgraduate Course which has become an outstanding, world-recognized conference.
+In addition, NCH sponsors numerous Continuing Medical Education (CME) programs throughout the year, including the Annual Pediatric Postgraduate Course which has become an outstanding, world-recognized conference.

 Faculty from all over the U.S. and the world are invited to participate and present the practicing pediatrician with the most recent advances that directly impact the practice of pediatrics.
 It is here that approximately 1,000 participants, including pediatric residents and fellows, are exposed to the world's foremost teachers who have proven ability to translate theoretical information to the practical level of day-to-day pediatric care.

-In addition, Miami Children’s Hospital hosts its Annual Board Review Course.
+In addition, Nicklaus Children's Hospital, formerly Miami Children's Hospital, hosts its Annual Board Review Course.
 This program is designed as a comprehensive review for pediatricians who are preparing for the Board certification or recertification examination.
 Third year residents are required to attend this multi-day course free of charge in addition to the regularly scheduled board review sessions.
-This approach is one of the factors contributing to the high scores and high passing rates on the Board Certification Exams.Board pass rates for the AOBP Certifying Exam for our residents and graduates have been an astounding 100% to date.Additionally, MCH boasts the highest 3 year averaged ABP board passing rate amongst all Florida residency programs.
+This approach is one of the factors contributing to the high scores and high passing rates on the Board Certification Exams.Board pass rates for the AOBP Certifying Exam for our residents and graduates have been an astounding 100% to date.Additionally, NCH boasts the highest 3 year averaged ABP board passing rate amongst all Florida residency programs.

 In addition to participating and completing a mandatory Quality Improvement curriculum, all residents are encouraged to participate in research protocols and publish papers or present abstracts during their training program.
-The Miami Children's Hospital Research Institute provides the infrastructure and services necessary for the hospital's clinical and translational research activities.
-While Miami Children's Hospital is devoted to healing young patients, it is also working to make the future brighter for children with medical problems.
+The Nicklaus Children's Hospital, formerly Miami Children's Hospital, Research Institute provides the infrastructure and services necessary for the hospital's clinical and translational research activities.
+While Nicklaus Children's Hospital, formerly Miami Children's Hospital, is devoted to healing young patients, it is also working to make the future brighter for children with medical problems.
 Residents also participate in Quality Improvement projects conducted within the hospital throughout residency training.

-By pursuing over 200 innovative research projects, a diversified team of scientists, physicians and other healthcare professionals at Miami Children's Hospital Research Institute are seeing breakthroughs in diagnosis, prevention, treatment and cure of childhood diseases.
-Clinical research studies, which test new diagnostic procedures, pharmaceuticals, medical devices, biologics and interventional procedures, as well as outcomes research and are conducted by the MCH Research Institute.
+By pursuing over 200 innovative research projects, a diversified team of scientists, physicians and other healthcare professionals at Nicklaus Children's Hospital, formerly Miami Children's Hospital, Research Institute are seeing breakthroughs in diagnosis, prevention, treatment and cure of childhood diseases.
+Clinical research studies, which test new diagnostic procedures, pharmaceuticals, medical devices, biologics and interventional procedures, as well as outcomes research and are conducted by the NCH Research Institute.
 Departments that are especially active in clinical research include radiology, cardiology, neurosciences, nephrology, and hematology-oncology.
-Miami Children's Hospital is also a full member of the Children's Oncology Group, a federally-funded consortium of pediatric hospitals and pediatric departments conducting a large array of clinical research studies to advance treatment of childhood cancers.
+Nicklaus Children's Hospital, formerly Miami Children's Hospital, is also a full member of the Children's Oncology Group, a federally-funded consortium of pediatric hospitals and pediatric departments conducting a large array of clinical research studies to advance treatment of childhood cancers.

 Residents have full access to computers in the hospital’s Library, in the Residents’ Lounge area which is adjacent to the call rooms, in the Pediatric Care Center and other outpatient offices, and on all the inpatient floors.Osteopathic residents also have access to all online medical resources provided by Nova Southeastern University.